Top 5 This Week

 Louisiana Travel Guide 2026: New Orleans, Bayou Country, and Cajun Culture

-New Orleans French Quarter Jackson Square Louisiana St Louis Cathedral evening lights
+New Orleans French Quarter Jackson Square Andrew Jackson statue fountain Louisiana flags

 Jackson Square in New Orleans‘s French Quarter — the spiritual and architectural heart of America’s most culturally complex city

-Louisiana is the most culturally distinct state in the United States — a place that does not belong entirely to any American regional tradition because it was built from French, Spanish, African, Native American, and Caribbean influences that mixed here over four centuries in a way that created something entirely new.
-New Orleans is the most singular major city in the country: its food is not American food, its music is not exactly American music, its architecture is not American architecture — it is these things transformed by the specific alchemy of this particular delta place.
-And beyond New Orleans, Louisiana’s bayou country, the Cajun parishes of the southwest, and the Gulf Coast wetlands add dimensions to the state that most visitors never reach.
+Louisiana is the most culturally distinct state in the United States, a place that belongs to no single American regional tradition because it was built from French, Spanish, African, Native American, and Caribbean influences that mixed here over four centuries into something entirely new.
+New Orleans is the country’s most singular major city: its food is not quite American food, its music is not quite American music, its architecture is not quite American architecture.
+Each was remade by the particular alchemy of this delta port.
+Beyond the city, Louisiana’s bayou country, the Cajun parishes of the southwest, and the Gulf Coast wetlands add dimensions of the state that many visitors never reach.

 New Orleans: The Incomparable City

-New Orleans is America’s most concentrated food and music destination — the city where Louis Armstrong grew up playing cornet in the streets, where jazz was born, where the cuisine is simultaneously French, African, Spanish, and American in ways that have produced dishes (gumbo, étouffée, red beans and rice, beignets, muffulettas, po’boys) that exist nowhere else in their authentic forms.
-The French Quarter, the original colonial settlement on the high ground above the Mississippi River crescent, preserves the most intact antebellum architecture in the country — the cast-iron galleries, Creole cottages, and Spanish colonial buildings of the Quarter are a living neighborhood as much as a historic district, with residents above the bars and restaurants and the smell of coffee and beignets from Café du Monde mixing with live music from the clubs on Frenchmen Street and Bourbon Street at any hour.
+This is America’s most concentrated food and music destination, the city where Louis Armstrong grew up playing cornet in the streets, where jazz was born, and where the cuisine draws on French, African, Spanish, and American roots at once to produce dishes (gumbo, étouffée, red beans and rice, beignets, muffulettas, po’boys) that exist nowhere else in their authentic forms.
+The French Quarter, the original colonial settlement on high ground above the Mississippi River crescent, preserves the most intact antebellum architecture in the country.
+Its cast-iron galleries, Creole cottages, and Spanish colonial buildings make up a living neighborhood as much as a historic district, with residents above the bars and restaurants and the smell of coffee and beignets from Café du Monde mixing with live music from the clubs on Frenchmen Street and Bourbon Street at any hour.

 The Garden District, developed by American (Anglo) settlers in the early 19th century after the Louisiana Purchase, provides a contrasting residential grandeur: Greek Revival and Italianate mansions on oak-lined streets, surrounded by gardens that maintain their subtropical lush quality year-round.
-The Commander’s Palace restaurant, in the Garden District, is one of the most important restaurants in American culinary history — a century of chefs trained in its kitchen (Paul Prudhomme, Emeril Lagasse, Jamie Shannon) have spread Louisiana cooking methodology across the country.
+Commander’s Palace, in the Garden District, ranks among the landmark restaurants of American culinary history; a century of chefs trained in its kitchen, among them Paul Prudhomme, Emeril Lagasse, and Jamie Shannon, have carried Louisiana cooking across the country.

-New Orleans Garden District mansion Victorian architecture Louisiana magnolia tree
+New Orleans Garden District mansion Greek Revival columns galleries subtropical garden Louisiana

 A Garden District mansion in New Orleans — the American Creole architecture that developed after the Louisiana Purchase, where Greek Revival grandeur meets subtropical vegetation

-The New Orleans Jazz & Heritage Festival (Jazz Fest), held over two weekends at the end of April and beginning of May at the Fair Grounds Race Course, is the most musically comprehensive American music festival — a two-weekend event that brings together the full spectrum of New Orleans and Louisiana music (jazz, blues, gospel, zydeco, Cajun, R&B, brass band, and more) with a food program that is as ambitious as the music, serving dozens of Louisiana specialty foods made specifically for the festival.
-Mardi Gras, the pre-Lenten carnival season that peaks on Fat Tuesday (typically in February or early March), transforms New Orleans into a citywide street festival of parades, masked balls, and public celebration that is unlike any event in the United States.
+The New Orleans Jazz & Heritage Festival (Jazz Fest), held over two weekends at the end of April and the start of May at the Fair Grounds Race Course, is the most musically comprehensive of American festivals.
+It gathers the full spectrum of New Orleans and Louisiana music (jazz, blues, gospel, zydeco, Cajun, R&B, brass band, and more) alongside a food program as ambitious as the lineup, serving dozens of Louisiana specialties made specifically for the event.
+Mardi Gras, the pre-Lenten carnival season that peaks on Fat Tuesday (February 17 in 2026), turns New Orleans into a citywide festival of parades, masked balls, and public celebration unlike anything else in the country.

 Cajun Country: Southwest Louisiana

 Cajun Country — the parishes of Lafayette, St. Martin, Vermilion, Acadia, Evangeline, and the surrounding Acadiana region in southwest Louisiana — preserves a French-speaking culture descended from the Acadian French expelled from Nova Scotia by the British in 1755.
-The Cajun people who settled the Louisiana prairies and bayous created a culture of extraordinary richness: the accordion-driven Cajun music (distinct from the accordion-driven zydeco music created by the African Creole community in the same parishes), the cuisine of crawfish étouffée, boudin sausage, and cracklins fried in cast iron over open fires, and the community warmth of the fais do-do (traditional dance parties) that have persisted into the contemporary era.
+The Cajun people who settled the Louisiana prairies and bayous created a culture of extraordinary richness: the accordion-driven Cajun music (a cousin to the zydeco that the African Creole community developed in the same parishes), the cooking of crawfish étouffée, boudin sausage, and cracklins fried in cast iron over open fires, and the community warmth of the fais do-do, the traditional dance parties that survive to this day.

-Lafayette, the center of Acadiana, has developed a tourism infrastructure for Cajun culture that is more substantive than most cultural tourism: the Vermilionville living history museum re-creates Cajun village life from the 1760s to 1890s; the Acadian Village provides another living history dimension; and the Lafayette restaurant scene — Café des Amis in nearby Breaux Bridge (the Crawfish Capital of the World), Don’s Seafood, and dozens of locally owned Cajun restaurants — provides direct cultural access through the most universal medium.
+Lafayette, the center of Acadiana, has developed a tourism infrastructure for Cajun culture that is more substantive than most cultural tourism: the Vermilionville living history museum re-creates Cajun village life from 1765 to 1890; the Acadian Village adds another living-history dimension; and the Lafayette restaurant scene — Café des Amis in nearby Breaux Bridge (the Crawfish Capital of the World), Don’s Seafood, and dozens of locally owned Cajun restaurants — opens the culture through its most universal medium: a plate of food.

 The Atchafalaya Basin